Link Building: The Operations Guide for SEO Teams and Agencies

 Phase 2: Prospecting and Qualification

 With baseline established, link prospecting runs next.
 We build a target list using competitor backlink pulls (Ahrefs, Semrush), niche-specific publisher databases, and editorial-fit filters.
 Every prospect gets scored on five signals before it enters outreach: topical match, linked-page context, editorial signals, audience overlap, and link neighborhood.
 Most prospects do not qualify.
-Our typical qualification rate is 22 to 35%, which is intentionally low.
+Our qualification rate is intentionally low.
 The cost of pursuing a bad fit is higher than the cost of skipping it.

 Phase 3: Asset Creation

 Outreach without a reason to link is wasted.
 We build the asset before we start pitching: a data study, an original calculator, a definitive long-form guide, a quote-able stat roundup.
 Editors respond to value.
-Generic "we wrote a blog post" pitches get 1 to 3% reply rates.
-Asset-backed pitches with a clear hook hit 12 to 20% reply rates in our 2024-2025 outreach data.
+Generic "we wrote a blog post" pitches get marginal reply rates.
+Asset-backed pitches with a clear hook convert at meaningfully higher rates - editors respond to value, not volume.
+What separates an asset that earns links from content nobody cites is its own discipline, covered in linkable assets.

 Phase 4: Outreach and Negotiation